Cortical map

 Cortical maps are collections (areas) of minicolumns in the brain cortex that have been identified as performing a specific information processing function (texture maps, color maps, contour maps, etc.).

-Cortical maps
+The sensory systems

 Cortical organization, especially for the sensory systems, is often described in terms of maps.
 For example, sensory information from the foot projects to one cortical site and the projections from the hand target in another site.
 As the result of this somatotopic organization of sensory inputs to the cortex, cortical representation of the body resembles a map (or homunculus).